 Intellectual Property Lawyers for Plant Breeders in Tanzania and Zanzibar

-At Lexglobe LLP, our lawyers provide experienced legal representation for the protection of plant breeders’ rights in Tanzania and Zanzibar.
+At Lexglobe IP Services, our lawyers provide experienced legal representation for the protection of plant breeders’ rights in Tanzania and Zanzibar.
 We also frequently represent clients in licensing and assignment transactions involving plant breeders’ rights.

 Protecting Plant Breeders’ IP Rights in Tanzania and Zanzibar